VexoAI/vexo/docs/chains/standard-chains/README.md

 * [Language Model Chain](language-model-chain.md): A chain wrapped around a language model.
 * [WebText Chain](webtext-chain.md): A chain that can extract text from a website.
-* [Passthrough Chain](passthrough-chain.md): A chain that simply outputs its input.
-Useful for testing.

 Then there are also a few chains which nest other chains to add additional functionality: